-At its twenty-sixth session, La Jolla, USA, 16-20 October 2006, the Data Buoy Cooperation Panel (DBCP) agreed to actively pursue technology evaluation initiatives.
+At its twenty-sixth session, La Jolla, USA, 16-20 October 2006, the DBCP agreed to actively pursue technology evaluation initiatives.
 A proposal to establish an Iridium Pilot Project was presented to the session and agreed upon.
-The Pilot Project will run for a period of two years as of November 2006.
-In the first instance, the goal of the Pilot Project will be to evaluate and demonstrate the operational use of Iridium satellite data telecommunication technology for the real-time collection of drifter data in support of the WWW, GOOS, and GCOS applications, and the WMO Natural Disaster Prevention and Mitigation Programme.
-In addition, the Pilot Project will aim to evaluate whether this can be realized in a cost effective way, on a global basis, and under various ocean conditions.
-Deployment of drifters in data sparse areas of interest to developing countries will also be targeted.
+The Pilot Project ran for a period of two years as of November 2006.
+In the first instance, the goal of the Pilot Project was to evaluate and demonstrate the operational use of Iridium satellite data telecommunication technology for the real-time collection of drifter data in support of the WWW, GOOS, and GCOS applications, and the WMO Natural Disaster Prevention and Mitigation Programme.
+In addition, the Pilot Project aimed to evaluate whether this can be realized in a cost effective way, on a global basis, and under various ocean conditions.
+Deployment of drifters in data sparse areas of interest to developing countries was also targeted.

-The Pilot Project will seek to evaluate the feasibility of Iridium technology for real-time telecommunication of drifter data, relating to:
+The Pilot Project has evaluated the feasibility of Iridium technology for real-time telecommunication of drifter data, relating to:

-- 1) Operating a global observing system (at least 50 units deployed worldwide); - 2) Network reliability and survivability; - 3) Data throughput in terms of quantity and timeliness; - 4) Data management, especially data formatting and insertion on the GTS; - 5) Operational shipment and deployment, including rapid response options (e.g. ahead of tropical cyclones); - 6) Cooperation with developing countries in terms of drifter deployment and Iridium technology transfer;

-- 7) Collaboration with manufacturers to promote free availability of Iridium modems and drifters - 8) Demonstrating overall cost effectiveness (manufacturing, transmission, data processing, life-time);
+- 1) Operating a global observing system (over 50 units have been deployed worldwide); - 2) Network reliability and survivability; - 3) Data throughput in terms of quantity and timeliness; - 4) Data management, especially data formatting and insertion on the GTS; - 5) Operational shipment and deployment, including rapid response options (e.g. ahead of tropical cyclones); - 6) Cooperation with developing countries in terms of drifter deployment and Iridium technology transfer; - 7) Collaboration with manufacturers to promote free availability of Iridium modems and drifters - 8) Demonstrating overall cost effectiveness (manufacturing, transmission, data processing, life-time);